 - Sift the dry ingredients together to keep avoid clumping.

-- Be gentle with the gluten free cake batter.
-Fold the ingredients together carefully and steadily (not too fast), as this will keep the ingredients aerated.
+- Be gentle with the gluten-free cake batter.
+Fold the ingredients together carefully and steadily (not too fast) to keep the elements aerated.

-- Avoid opening the oven door unless you absolutely have to.
-These cakes are fragile, so any premature opening of the door before they are done may partially deflate them.
+- Please don't open the oven door unless you have to.
+These cakes are fragile, so any premature door opening before they are done may partially deflate them.

 Ingredients and Substitutions

-- Gluten-Free Flours/Starches– This recipe has only been tested using the gluten-free flours and starches listed in the recipe.
+- Gluten-Free Flours/Starches- This recipe has only been tested using the gluten-free flour and starches listed in the recipe.

 - Baking Powder– Provides leavening.